RadiusNetworks/proximitykit-documentation/docs/ios/webbeacon.md

 }
 ```

 That's it.
-You should have an app that will respond to an iBeacon.
+You should have an app that will respond to a beacon.
 Let's test it out.

-The easiest thing to use is our [MacBeacon](http://www.radiusnetworks.com/macbeacon-app.html) or the [iBeacon-CLI](https://github.com/RadiusNetworks/ibeacon-cli).
+The easiest thing to use is our [MacBeacon](http://www.radiusnetworks.com/macbeacon-app.html) or the [Locate for iOS](http://store.radiusnetworks.com/collections/all/products/locate-ibeacon-app).

-Run your app on your phone (the simulator cannot detect iBeacons) then fire up MacBeacon.
+Run your app on your phone (the simulator cannot detect beacons) then fire up MacBeacon.
 ![Mac Beacon Screen](mac-beacon.png)

 After the app is running turn the beacon on and within a few seconds the web view will load the webpage that was associated with the beacon.